Last Updated on January 28, 2023 by Lori Geurin

 Final Thoughts About the 16/8 Diet

 I hope you found this article helpful.
-If you have any questions about intermittent fasting or the 16/8 schedule, please leave a comment below and I’ll be happy to answer them.
+Please comment below if you have any questions about intermittent fasting or the 16/8 schedule, and I’ll try to help!

 If you’re ready to start the 16/8 diet, remember to start slowly and listen to your body.
 Don’t be afraid to experiment with different intermittent fasting schedules until you find one that works for you.